-Drug and Alcohol abuse prevention policy
+Drug and Alcohol Abuse Prevention Policy

-MEDICAL UNIVERSITY OF BIAŁYSTOK FACULTY OF MEDICINE WITH DIVISION OF DENTISTRY AND DIVISION OF MEDICAL EDUCATION IN ENGLISH ul.
-Kilińskiego 1, 15-089 Białystok Drug and Alcohol Abuse Prevention Policy Effective date : September 2 , 2014
+MEDICAL UNIVERSITY OF BIALYSTOK FACULTY OF MEDICINE WITH THE DIVISION OF DENTISTRY AND DIVISION OF MEDICAL EDUCATION IN ENGLISH ul.
+Kilińskiego 1, 15-089 Białystok Drug and Alcohol Abuse Prevention Policy Effective: 2 September, 2014

 1. Health Risks

-The abuse of drugs and alcohol can lead to a variety of serious consequences including: poor academic performance, poor decision making, poor morale, work errors, wasted time and materials, damage to equipment; theft; accidents which injure the drug abuser; accidents which put employees and students at risk of injury; and may lead to disciplinary action, prosecution, illness, and even death.
-Abusers of these substances experience depression, isolation, loss of memory, loss of coordination, impaired judgment, reduced morale, anxiety, paranoia and low self-esteem.
+Substance abuse can lead to a variety of serious consequences such as: substandard academic performance, deficient decision making, low morale, unsatisfactory work quality, wasted time and materials, damage to equipment, theft, accidents affecting the consumer or putting other students or staff members at risk of injury.
+Substance abuse may lead to disciplinary action, prosecution, illness, and even death.
+Consumers may experience depression, isolation, memory loss, deficiency of body coordination, impaired judgment, reduced morale, anxiety, paranoia and low self-esteem.
 2. Philosophy

-The unlawful use of drugs or abuse of other drugs and alcohol is inconsistent with the behavior expected of members of the university community.
-The university is committed to the development and maintenance of a drug-free environment on the campus as well as an environment that prohibits the abuse of other drugs and alcohol and has a drug and alcohol abuse prevention program in operation, accessible to all members of the university community.
-The university is committed to the further expansion of that program and the dissemination of drug awareness information to the members of the university community.
+Use of illegal drugs or abuse of legal substances is considered unacceptable conduct by members of the University community.
+The University is committed to building and maintaining a drug-free environment on campus, where substance abuse is prohibited and there is a drug and alcohol abuse prevention policy in place, available to all members of the academic community.
+The university is committed to continuously improve the policy and promote drug awareness among members of the university community.

 3. Policy

-It is the policy of the university that illicit drug use, including the manufacture , sale, distribution, possession or use, is prohibited in the workplace, on the campus, or as part of any university activities.
-According to this policy it is illegal being under the influence of alcohol, illegal or controlled substances at any University property or at any University sanctioned event.
-Sanctions imposed for violation of this policy are indicated below.
+It is the University policy to prohibit illicit drug use, specifically any manufacture , sale, distribution, possession or use of illegal drugs in the workplace, on campus, or in any other circumstances in the University setting.
+According to this Policy, anyone under the influence of alcohol, illegal or controlled substances is not allowed on any University site or at any event endorsed by the University.
+Below is a list of sanctions for Policy infringement.